Find Affordable College Courses

 Cambridge, MA

-Harvard University did quite well in this year’s ranking of the most popular places for psychology students to get a doctor’s degree.
-It came in at #8 on the list.
-Harvard is a very large private not-for-profit school located in the city of Cambridge.
+Harvard University landed the #8 spot in the 2023 rankings for the most popular doctor’s degree psychology programs.
+Harvard is a very large private not-for-profit school located in the medium-sized city of Cambridge.

 Women make up 75% of the psychology majors at the school.